AlexNek/BlazorWasmOidc/Docu/keycloak.md

 The next important step is to create a claim.
 ![add claim image](images/add-claim.png)

-Because keycloak can work with different clients, and each client can have its own URL or settings, we need to have a "storage room" for each client. this room is called a claim, and there is one default claim, the main claim.
+Because keycloak can work with different clients, and each client can have its own URL or settings, we need to have a "storage room" for each client.
+This room is called a claim, and there is one default claim, the main claim.
 It is not recommended to use it for external calls.
 Each claim has his own users.

 Interested settings for the future use are Login(2), Email(3) and Security Defences(4).
 Login page itself will be designed according to settings.
 ![claim login image](images/claim-login.png)

 > NOTE.
-Don't play with themes and docker installation.
-When I start to play, I haven't any themes after it.
+Do not play with themes when using docker installing.
+When I started playing, I didn't have any themes on the pages after that.

 On Email page it is possible to setup SMTP server for sending E-mails directly from keycloak.
-##### Create client
+#### Create client

 The next step is to create a client
 ![claim login image](images/add-client.png)